Authored by the expert who managed and guided the team behind the Italy Property Pack

 What is the 5-year property price forecast for Turin as of 2026?

-As of early 2026, property prices in Turin are expected to grow by roughly 12% to 18% in total over the next five years.
+As of early 2026, Turin property prices are expected to grow by roughly 12 to 18% in cumulative nominal terms by 2031, representing a steady but not spectacular multi-year trajectory.

 Which areas in Turin will have the best price growth over the next 5 years?